Linearized supergravity with a dynamical preferred frame: Breaking Lorentz invariance

-Our goal is to find the most general superfield action quadratic in the fields $V^a$, $H_a$, $\Gamma$ and invariant under the transformations\footnote{It is worth noting that this action cannot be found simply by a linear gauging of the super-aether action of \cite{Pujolas:2011sk}.
-Such gauging would produce terms at most linear in SUGRA fields, whereas the presence of non-zero aether VEV $w^a$ gives rise to new contributions quadratic in $H_b$ and $\Gamma$, see below.} (\ref{Htrans}), (\ref{Gammatrans}), (\ref{Vtrans}).
+The component fields will be used in Secs.~\ref{sec:bosonic}, \ref{sec:fermionic}.
+Now our goal is to find the most general superspace action quadratic in the superfields $V^a$, $H_a$, $\Gamma$ and invariant under the transformations (\ref{Htrans}), (\ref{Gammatrans}), (\ref{Vtrans}).\footnote{It is worth noting that this action cannot be found simply by a linear gauging of the super-aether action of \cite{Pujolas:2011sk}.
+Such gauging does not capture the terms quadratic in the SUGRA fields $H_b$ and $\Gamma$ which are present in the resulting super-aether action and are important for the analysis of its physical content, see below.}